Dadangdut33/Screen-Translate/readme.md

 **For Dev**
 1. Clone the repo or download the source code of the latest release
-2. Install all the dependencies used for the project and also setup your own virtualenviroment if needed.
+2. Setup virtualenviroment if needed then Install all the dependencies for the project.
 ```
 # On source code directory
 # Create a virtualenviroment with the name STL_Venv